-Thank you for your question and willingness of sharing the gift of your life to help other needy people.
-Your generosity is encouraging to other people in support of organ and tissue donation as one of the highest expressions of compassion and generosity.
+Thank you for your question and willingness of sharing the gift of your life to help other people in need.
+Your generosity is encouraging to other people in support of blood, organ and tissue donation as one of the highest expressions of compassion and generosity.

 The criteria for blood and organ donation differ, so let’s look at each: